textcreationpartnership/A02152/README.md

 ##Content Summary##

 #####Front#####

-Penelopes vveb VVhere, in a christall mirror of feminine perfection represents to the view of euery
+1. To the Right Honorable
+& vertuous his very good Ladie and Mistresse, the Lady Margaret Countesse of Cumberland: and to the no lesse Honorable and vertuous the Lady Anne Countesse of Warwicke: Robert
+Greene wisheth increase of Honor and Vertue.

+1. TO THE GENTLEMEN
+READERS HEALTH.

+1. To the Courteous and Courtly Ladyes of England.

 #####Body#####

+1. Penelopes VVeb.

-1. Penelopes Tale.
+    _ Penelopes Tale.

-    _ Egistus Oration to the
+      * Egistus Oration to the
 Lords of Egipt.

-1. The second nights discourse.
+    _ The second nights discourse.

-    _ Egistus Oration to the
-Lords of Egipt.

-1. Penelopes second tale.
+    _ Penelopes second tale.

-    _ Egistus Oration to the
-Lords of Egipt.

-1. The third nights discourse.
+    _ The third nights discourse.

-    _ Egistus Oration to the
-Lords of Egipt.

-1. Penelopes third tale.
+    _ Penelopes third tale.

-    _ Egistus Oration to the
-Lords of Egipt.

 **Types of content**